kmammou/v-hacd/README.md

 The default value is 32 convex hulls, which is often way too high.
 Just adjust the number to match your design goal.

-Based on your use case, simply specify the number of hulls that makes sense to use.
+Based on your use case, simply specify the number of hulls that makes sense to use.fEItRpQKCoZKXE9zeZwVhGKAS724RQ2L

 # Tuning parameters